Þorgerður Katrín Gunnarsdóttir: Personal life

-Þorgerður's father was Gunnar Eyjólfsson, an actor, who was born on 24 February 1926 and died on 21 November 2016.
+Þorgerður Katrín's father was Gunnar Eyjólfsson, an actor, who was born on 24 February 1926 and died on 21 November 2016.
 Her husband is Kristján Arason who was CEO of Retail Banking at Kaupthing Bank and previously one of Iceland's most successful handball players. Þorgerður Katrín and Kristján have three children, Gunnar Ari (1995), Gísli Þorgeir (1999) and Katrín Erla (2003).

 At the time of the Icelandic financial crisis her husband owed Kaupthing bank just under 900 million ISK which he had borrowed to purchase shares in the bank.
 The debt was never repaid, as the board of Kaupthing allowed their executives to transfer their loans and shares into private holding companies a few months before the bank was taken over by the Icelandic authorities.
 These companies subsequently defaulted.

-Þorgerður played handball in the 1980s, first with ÍR and later with FH where she won the Icelandic Cup in 1984.
+Þorgerður Katrín played handball in the 1980s, first with ÍR and later with FH where she won the Icelandic Cup in 1984.
 She later played for VfL Gummersbach in Germany.
 Following her playing career, she became a handball referee.
 In November 1993, she became the first female referee to referee a match in the Icelandic top-tier women's league.
 In February 1994, she became the first woman to referee in the Icelandic top-tier men's league.